Balzac (band): 2009–2012 – Paradox, Judgement Day, Deranged and 20th anniversary

 2010 also proved to be a busy year for Balzac.
 In March Balzac played two shows, for the first time ever, in Taiwan.
 A nationwide tour of Japan with GNz-WORD was also completed.
 A split single with RADIOTS which included cover versions of the MISFITS’ classics, “Astrozombies” and “I Turned Into a Martian” was released in September.
 As well, a new full-length album entitled “JUDGEMENT DAY” released on 6 October.
 BAKI, from the legendary Japanese rock band, GASTUNK does guest vocals on Balzac's cover of the GASTUNK song “Red Indians Rock”.
 A Tour supporting the album is planned.

 In January 2011 Balzac released their second “best-of” CD entitled Complete Legacy of Horror: The Best of Balzac II, alongside three special CD releases: ‘Psycho Night’, ‘Dark Night’ and ‘Black Night’.
 In March the band toured with New Rote’ka, and released a special limited edition set through Shocker to commemorate the tour.
 On 27 August Balzac played a special Fiendish Club ‘One Man’ show called “Dirty Black Summer” and released the DVD Complete Legacy of Atom-Age Vampire: The Films of Balzac.
 Around this time Hirosuke also did some vocals on the song ‘We’re Not Alone’, a track by AA=/Mad Capsule Markets fame, Takeshi Ueda.
 Many indie rock band-members took part in the recording (and music video) that was used to raise money for the aid of those affected by the horrific earthquake and tsunami that had hit Japan earlier in the year.
 In the fall a new maxi-single, "Deranged" was announced and released on 7 December.

 2012 marked the 20th Anniversary of Balzac.
 To celebrate many special release and live performances are in the works.
 A release of their first 7-inch single, ‘Lord of the Light and of the Darkness’, their 2nd 7-inch, ‘Atom-Age Vampire in 308′, and the ‘One Night in Hell’ cassette box will be released for the 1st time even on CD, newly remastered.
 These CD's were available during their 20th Anniversary Tour in January, February and March.
 In March, they re-released these three singles again on 7" Picture Disc.
 In July they announced a New Live DVD entitled "20120310 SHIMOKITAZAWA SHELTER – DERANGED TOUR 2012".

 In January, Balzac announced their 10th album entitled "BLACKOUT" which has one single so far ("The Bleeding Black") and is slated for a 8 March 2013 Release date.
 On 10 February, they released the PV for "The Bleeding Black" and 12 days later released the PV for "Hell Rising".

+2012–present

+After canceling their performances at "DEADLY CIRCUS" (September 13th 2025) and PUNK LIVES!
+2025 (September 15th 2025), on September 17th 2025 they announced that their drummer Takayuki Manabe deceased on September 11th 2025.